imsandeepk/Point_cloud_training/readme.md

 Downloading the Data
 The dataset contains 3D point clouds of dental scans with segmentation labels.
 To download the dataset:

-Direct download:

-Access the dataset from Google Drive
-Download the ZIP file and extract it to the data/ directory in your project folder

-Using gdown (alternative method): bash# Install gdown if not already installed pip install gdown

 # Download the dataset
 gdown https://drive.google.com/uc?id=11i8_rGIQIeJx_M8pasNFVQjx7T0SZOlD

-# Create data directory and extract the dataset
-mkdir -p data
-unzip dental_point_cloud_dataset.zip -d data/